 But here’s the thing: discipleship takes time.
-God must ground every disciple in the truth before one can labor and walk in the truth, the things of God (1 Corinthians 1:23).
-Jesus uses time and instruction to examine and train the heart to labor for the souls of men.
+God must ground every disciple in the truth before one can labor and walk in the truth, the way of God (1 Corinthians 1:23).
 Jesus said to his disciples, “… If ye continue in my word, then are ye my disciples indeed” (John 8:31; 1 John 1:6).

-Continuing in the truth is important.
-A truth received and nurtured in the soil of the heart brings forth the harvest of obedience, the walk of faith leading to life.
+Continuing in the words of Jesus is important.
+In fact, it’s everything!
+Why?
+Because a truth received and planted in the soil of the heart brings forth the harvest of obedience, the walk of faith leading to eternal life.

 Part 2 – The WalkPart 3 – The Trial

 Every disciple of Jesus Christ will undergo suffering and trials.
 The word “trial” has multiple meanings in Greek but the one pertaining to this article is puroō, the trial by fire or the refining of gold to purge dross.
-The Bible is clear about the need for trial and purging necessary to cleanse the soul.
+The Bible is clear about the need for trials to purge and cleanse the soul.